vigoo/vigoo.github.io/posts/2019-03-07-prox-2-io-akkastreams.md

 - [Part 2 - akka streams with cats effect](2019-03-07-prox-2-io-akkastreams.html)

 ## Intro
-In the previous post we have seen how [prox](https://github.com/vigoo/prox) advanced type level programming techniques to express executing external system processes.
+In the previous post we have seen how [prox](https://github.com/vigoo/prox) applies advanced type level programming techniques to express executing external system processes.
 The input and output of these processes can be connected to **streams**.
 The current version of [prox](https://github.com/vigoo/prox) uses the [fs2](https://fs2.io/) library to describe these streams, and [cats-effect](https://typelevel.org/cats-effect/) as an **IO** abstraction, allowing it to separate the specification of a process pipeline from its actual execution.

 In this post we will keep [cats-effect](https://typelevel.org/cats-effect/) but replace [fs2](https://fs2.io/) with the stream library of the Akka toolkit, [Akka Streams](https://doc.akka.io/docs/akka/2.5/stream/).
 This will be a hybrid solution, as Akka Streams is not using any kind of IO abstraction, unlike [fs2](https://fs2.io/) which is implemented on top of [cats-effect](https://typelevel.org/cats-effect/).
 We will experiment with implementing [prox](https://github.com/vigoo/prox) purely with the *Akka* libraries in a future post.